Katie von Rosen

 This was also documented in a clinical study that compared accuracy results from three experienced surgeons over time.3 After 20 implants, all three surgeons showed comparable accuracy results using navigation.

-What would you tell someone who doesn’t know about X-Guide navigated surgery yet?
+What would you tell someone who doesn't know about X-Guide with FastMap® navigated photogrammetry yet?

 References